-E. L. & Thelma Gaylord Special Exhibits Gallery
+E. L. and Thelma Gaylord Special Exhibit Gallery

-The Gaylord Special Exhibit Gallery is host to revolving exhibits heralding Oklahoma’s important citizens and rich heritage.
+This gallery is host to revolving exhibits heralding Oklahoma’s important citizens and rich heritage.

 Welcome Home: Oklahomans and the War in VietnamWelcome Home: Oklahomans and the War in Vietnam exhibit looks at more than the historic events that occurred during the war.
 It explores the impact of the war on Oklahoma families, as told through the stories of the young men and women who served their country in the armed services and the immigrant families who fled Vietnam and came to Oklahoma seeking freedom and opportunity.